 “First.
 Marcus Bones.”

 The silence was a thick, suffocating blanket.
-Marcus, a Newblood whose family had just enough magic to be polite but not enough to be powerful, stepped forward.
-At least he wasn’t a rootless Vapor; he knew the difference between a conjuring stone and a scrying stone.
+Marcus, a Newblood whose family had just enough magic to be polite but not enough to be competition, stepped forward.
+At least he wasn’t a rootless Vapour; he knew the difference between a conjuring stone and a scrying stone.
 The obsidian blade parted his skin, and he squeezed his hand over the stones.
 A bright, sunny yellow pulsed from the Cairn’s depths.
 Dorm Sidereal.

 “Why’s it doing that?
 Is it broken?” a voice whispered from the back.
 A Vapour, clearly.
 They had all the magical intuition of a damp tea bag.

 Gwen resisted the urge to roll her eyes.
-Flourish?
 The stone didn’t ‘read’ blood like a textbook; it recognized it.
 It was a predator sensing its kin.
-But Vapours always did love their little definitions—it helped them feel less like they were trespassing in a temple.
+But Vapors always did love their little definitions—it helped them feel less like they were trespassing in a temple.
 Their lack of connection put them at such a disadvantage.

 “Gwenhwyfar O’Dorchaidhe.”

-Her name echoed off the granite walls, sounding more like a challenge than a summons.
+Her name echoed off the courtyard walls, sounding more like a challenge than a summons.
 Beside her, Sloan’s grip on her arm tightened for a fraction of a second—a rare crack in her poise—before she let go.

 This was it.